cncf/toc/operations/dd-toc-guide.md

 ## TOC Internal Review

-Once the TOC member has completed the Due Diligence, they should create a PR in their personal TOC repo and share the link with the TOC for review.
-The TOC member should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "TOC Review".
+Once the TOC member(s) has completed the Due Diligence, they should create a PR in their personal TOC repo and share the link with the TOC for review.
+The TOC member(s) should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "TOC Review".

-The TOC member should craft a slack message thread that provides the project name, level applied, links to the PR and issue, and thread any additional call outs, questions, or potential issues warranting further discussion not otherwise captured in the PR.
+The TOC member(s) should craft a slack message thread that provides the project name, level applied, links to the PR and issue, and thread any additional call outs, questions, or potential issues warranting further discussion not otherwise captured in the PR.
 The internal review is expected to last 1 week, assuming no issues are brought up.

-The TOC member is responsible for updating the project with the change in status for internal review.
+The TOC member(s) is responsible for updating the project with the change in status for internal review.

 ### Reapplication

-In the event a project was not ready to move levels after the due diligence was completed and the project has reapplied through an issue, the previous or new TOC member assigned will initiate a new Due Diligence based on the previous one.
+In the event a project was not ready to move levels after the due diligence was completed and the project has reapplied through an issue, the previous or new TOC member(s) assigned will initiate a new Due Diligence based on the previous one.
 The TOC should refresh the prior evaluations with corresponding dates to show changes and improvements and ammend the evaluation statements accordingly.

 ## Public Comment Period

 Assuming no issues have come up during the TOC internal review, the TOC member may put the due diligence out for public comment.
-The TOC member should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Public Comment".
+The TOC member(s) should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Public Comment".

 TOC members are to leverage the [public comment template](toc-templates/template-dd-public-comment.md) and be mindful of the timeline to consider if a freeze is in effect or soon will be.
 All public comment messages are to be sent on the [TOC public mailing list](https://lists.cncf.io/g/cncf-toc/topics).
 Once sent, they should be linked on the PR and the project notified.